 3. An ill-advised spin-off launched an ongoing career

 Hee Haw Honeys, a spin-off that ran from 1979-'80, hardly had the longevity of the original series.
 Based in a fictional truck stop, the show paired Lulu Roman, Kenny Price and other Hee Haw regulars with newcomer Kathie Lee Johnson.
-She's now known as Kathie Lee Griffin, the beloved morning show host and talk show veteran.
+She's now known as Kathie Lee Gifford, the beloved morning show host and talk show veteran.

 2. Buck Owens left the show in 1986